-Two Nigerians, both in their 30s, have been arrested by the Police Criminal Investigations Department for posing as top security officials to defraud another foreign national.
+TWO Nigerians, both in their 30s, were on Wednesday arrested by the Police Criminal Investigations Department for posing as top security officials to defraud another foreign national.

 Felix Edoburu and Timothy Osuolale allegedly claimed they were the Director of the Kotoka International Airport (KIA) and the Inspector-General of Police respectively and attempted to defraud Ian McDonald, an Australian.

 Briefing the Times yesterday, Deputy Superintendent of Police, Denis Abade of the Police CID, said Edoburu who described himself as General Samson Dankuma, sent an e-mail to McDonald that he had intercepted two parcels at the KIA bearing his name, and requested McDonald to fill a form before the items could be released to him.